 Accessibility is not just physical access, such as adding a ramp where steps exist.
 Accessibility is much more, and it requires looking at how programs, services, and activities are delivered.
 Are there policies or procedures that prevent someone with a disability from participating (such as a rule that says “no animals allowed,” which excludes blind people who use guide dogs)?
 Are there any eligibility requirements that tend to screen out people with disabilities (such as requiring people to show or have a driver’s license when driving is not required)?

-The City of Rancho Mirage’s ADA Coordinator can assist anyone with disabilities who needs help with City services, program, or accessibility issues.
-For further information please contact Britt Wilson, ADA/504 Coordinator at firstname.lastname@example.org or call City Hall at (760) 324-4511.
+The City of Rancho Mirage’s ADA Coordinator can assist anyone with disabilities who need help with City services, program, or accessibility issues.
+For further information please contact Charles Nesbit, ADA/504 Coordinator at firstname.lastname@example.org or call City Hall at (760) 324-4511, Ext.
+523.

 The links below offer information on the Americans with Disabilities Act Grievance Procedures and Grievance process.